oceanprotocol-archive/OEPs/12/README.md

 ### Part-2

 In this part, the trigger of the agreement execution goes from on-chain (keeper) to Brizo in order to handle the compute job by calling the operator service.
-For compute service, Brizo exposes the same endpoints of the operator service.
-For more details about the operator service APIs check out the below section.
+In case of the compute service, Brizo exposes the same endpoints of the operator service.
+For more details about the operator service APIs, check out the below section.

 #### Infrastructure Orchestration
-The infrastructure is orchestrated by [operator service](https://github.com/oceanprotocol/operator-service).
-The operator service provides life cycle management APIs for compute service.
+The infrastructure is orchestrated by [operator service](https://github.com/oceanprotocol/operator-service) which in turn start [operator-engine](), configure pods (workers), and manage the life cycle of compute jobs.
 The APIs are as follows:

 - **start**: starts a new job within the context of agreement.
 - **stop**: stop running job.
 This requires valid agreement Id, job id, and job ownership.